Project start date: 01/10/2023

 NESP funding: $700,000 (GST-exclusive)

 Natural resource management (NRM) organisations across Australia face the significant challenge of safeguarding Australia’s biodiversity and landscapes against threats posed by climate change.
-Climate change is a major risk to Australian biodiversity – biodiversity that provides the resilience (response diversity) needed for nature, people and economies to cope, adapt and transform under a changing climate.
+Climate change is a major risk to Australian biodiversity – biodiversity that provides the resilience needed for nature, people and economies to cope and adapt under a changing climate.
 Unfortunately, in many cases, there isn’t enough funding to fully implement NRM land-management strategies, with some unable to be implemented at all.

 Through this pilot project, we’re enhancing regional NRM planning processes to consider and demonstrate the benefits that biodiversity provides.
 These benefits include reducing the effects of climate change and the risk of natural disasters.
 Our researchers are generating options and opportunities to enable NRM regions to adapt and transform with these changing risks.

 Hub researchers are also improving our understanding of what causes funding deficits for biodiversity adaptation interventions and how this can be addressed.
-This is being done by modifying and applying the ‘enabling resilience investment’ approach in a pilot project in one NRM region in Australia.
+This is being done by modifying and applying the ‘enabling resilience investment’ approach in the Limestone Coast NRM region in South Australia, in partnership with the Limestone Coast Landscape Board.

-The enabling resilience investment approach comprises a suite of adaptable methods, tools, processes and practices for supporting stakeholders to create adaptation/transition pathways that build from where stakeholders are at to where they want to be.
-This includes building initiatives, coalitions and capabilities within and across communities, business and government, and developing investment processes and methods in applied projects.
+The enabling resilience investment approach comprises a suite of adaptable methods, tools, processes and practices for supporting stakeholders to create adaptation pathways that build from where stakeholders are currently to where they want to be.
+This includes building coalitions and capabilities within and across communities, business and government, and developing investment processes.

-This project draws upon lessons and capabilities from across regional NRM organisations in different parts of Australia.
-It will demonstrate how to introduce the critical elements of adaptation assessments and stakeholder engagement needed for building investment cases that attract funding and finance.
-These elements are often left out of traditional adaptation and resilience assessment and planning processes.
+This pilot project draws upon learnings and capabilities from across regional NRM organisations in different parts of Australia.
+It will demonstrate how to introduce the critical elements of adaptation assessments and stakeholder engagements needed for building investment cases that attract funding and finance.
+These elements are often left out of traditional resilience assessment and planning processes.

 Key research areas